 There is also another way to create a mask.
 First, select the area you want to mask and while the selection is active, create the adjustment layer.

 Photoshop will automatically create the mask with the selection.

 5. Learn to Straighten a Crooked Photo

-Straightening a crooked image in Photoshop is easy.
-First you need the Measure tool.
-If you don´t see it in your tool palette, it might be hidden under the Eyedropper tool.
+Straightening a crooked photo in Photoshop is easy.
+First, you need to use the Measure tool.
+If you don´t see it in your palette, it might be hidden under the Eyedropper tool.

-To select it you need to right-click on the Eyedropper Tool and a little menu appears with the other tools hidden behind.
+To select it you need to right-click on the Eyedropper icon.
+A little menu appears with the other photo editing tools hidden behind.

 We need to find in our photo a line that was supposed to be straight.
-It might be the horizon, a wall, a table… it will depend on the content of your image.
-Now we need to draw a line along it.
+It might be the horizon, a wall, a table.
+It will depend on the content of your image.
+Now we need to draw a line along with it.